Wei18/github-rest-api-swift-openapi/README.md

 # Contributions

 Contributions are welcome!
 If you encounter issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 This repository is automatically kept up to date with the submodule [github/rest-api-description](https://github.com/github/rest-api-description).

-If you've identified a mismatch between GitHub API's swift code and these descriptions, or found an issue with the format of a schema, [please open an issue to github/rest-api-description](https://github.com/github/rest-api-description/issues/new?template=schema-inaccuracy.md) or [please open an issue to apple/swift-openapi-generator](https://github.com/apple/swift-openapi-generator/issues).
+If you've identified a mismatch between GitHub API's Swift code and these descriptions, or found an issue with the format of a schema, [please open an issue to github/rest-api-description](https://github.com/github/rest-api-description/issues/new?template=schema-inaccuracy.md) or [open an issue to apple/swift-openapi-generator](https://github.com/apple/swift-openapi-generator/issues).